gurungnavin/nodejs-note/codes/frontend-backend-connect/frontend-backend-connect.md

     ```

- - If our file is server.js for server then, change `"main"`
+ - If our file is server.js for server in 📂 `backend` then, change `"main"`
-    |--- 📂 backend

       |--- {}packeage.json
       |--- server.js  👈